JiananJian/SNr_Data/README.md

 # SNr_data
 Data processing and visualization scripts in Matlab

+baseline.m: studies the baseline recording "SNr cell firing baseline".
+baseline_isi.m: generates pre-stimulation baseline ISI distributions.
+baseline_raster.m: compares the pre-stimulation baseline raster plots between with ZD and without ZD. baseline_v2.m: compares the first post-stim and the last pre-stim spiketime distributions with and without stimulation.
+baseline_v3.m: compares the first post-stim and the last pre-stim spiketime distributions from data and from prediction based on ISI distribution.

 cumulative_plots.m: generates eCDFs of spiketimes and other useful graphs.
 raster_plots.m: generates the rastor plot and spiketime histogram of a selected data file.